giftpasay/giftpasay.github.io/_posts/2025-05-11-the-conclusion-of-the-whole-matter.md

 ## 7. God Loves Us So Much

-Pastor Sael's voice filled with emotion when he said: _"Do you know how much God loves you?
-Do you know how much, how much, how much God loves you?"_

 Even when we mess up, God loves us deeply.
 Hell wasn't made for people.
 God wants everyone to be saved.

 That's why He sent Jesus to save us.